Speech on Global Warming: Short and Long Speech

 Speech on Global Warming

 Speech is one of the great ways of expressing ourselves.
 It allows us to put forth and convey our thoughts.
 This skill can be polished in one’s school duration.
 One such opportunity we get is through ASL or Assessment of Speaking and Listening which is an integral part of the CBSE Class IX and X curriculum.
-It is a part of the continuous and comprehensive evaluation system under CBSE.
-Students are usually asked to choose a topic they wish to speak on and then prepare a speech on it within a stipulated period.
-In this blog, we have curated samples of speech on Global Warming, for ASL and public speaking competitions.
+In this section, we will go through the samples of speech on Global Warming, where we will discuss about its causes, impacts and consequences.
+This will students with their ASL, and academic assignments as well as increase students’ understanding of this global concern.

 Speech on Global Warming for 2-3 minutes